Myth-busting: Debunking 4 misconceptions about virtual primary care

 Virtual care cannot and should not replace in-person care completely.
 The two work better together, as virtual care can complement in-person care and vice versa.
 Virtual care doctors can share notes and outcomes with a patient’s regular PCP to keep them in the know.

-Virtual primary care is really about making access to care simple and easy to ensure people get the care they need when they need it.
+Virtual primary care is really about making access to care simple and easy to ensure members get the care they need when they need it.
 Expanding access to primary care services virtually is especially critical given the increasing number of people who do not have an existing primary care provider.
 Virtual providers can refer patients to in-person providers as needed.

 “The idea with virtual care is that we know that without it, some patients will forego the medical care they need and conditions may grow worse,” Dr. Williams explained.
 “So if you have a cough and you're not sure whether or not this cough is something that you need to see a doctor for, call a virtual care doctor and let them talk you through it.”